Bucyrus, Ohio: Advance Fiber Technology

 Advanced Fiber Technology was formed in 1988 to initially design and provide equipment to the fiber processing industry and subsequently added recycled fiber processing in 2001 in a 22,500 square foot building.
-This has expanded to a 61,500 square foot building and complements a dedicated 30,000 square foot warehouse on an adjacent property.
-Our logistics capability includes service throughout the US.

 Swan Rubber Company

 The Swan Rubber Company was once the largest industry in Bucyrus, locally employing 1500 men and women, and having the largest payroll of any industry in Bucyrus.
 The Swan Rubber and Tire Company originated in Toledo on September 27, 1927.
 In 1929 the name is changed to Swan Rubber Company as tire production declined.
 In 1940 the company bought 30 acres along Beal Ave., the current site of the Bucyrus operations, until the facilities closed in the early part of this century.
 In 1950 the company began recycling and reclaiming rubber products, and by 1993 Swan became the largest recycling site in the state of Ohio.
 In 2001 Swan became part of the Tekni-Plex family of companies, making them the largest manufacturer of garden hose in the world.
 The company is currently headquartered in Atlanta, Georgia, with an office in Marion, Ohio.